Hiekkan/hiekkan.github.io/portfolio/public/pages/code-projects.md

-# Projects
+# Code Projects

-In this page I present some of my projects
+In this page I present some of my coding projects

 ## My portfolio